 On April 10, 2018, the Company entered into a convertible promissory note and a security purchase agreement dated April 10, 2018, in the amount of \$62,500.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of April 10, 2019 and interest rate of 8% per annum and are convertible at a price of 60% of the lowest closing bid price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of September 30, 2018, the BCF was \$32,877.
+As of December 31, 2018, the BCF was \$17,123.

 On April 30, 2018, the Company entered into a convertible promissory note and a security purchase agreement dated April 30, 2018, in the amount of \$225,000.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of April 30, 2019 and interest rate of 8% per annum and are convertible at a price of 60% of the lowest closing bid price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of September 30, 2018, the BCF was \$130,685.
+As of December 31, 2018, the BCF was \$73,973.

 On June 5, 2018, the Company received cash in conjunction with a convertible promissory note and Securities Purchase Agreement dated June 5, 2018.
 The note was in the amount of in the amount of \$210,000.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of June 6, 2019 and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of September 30, 2018, the BCF was \$141,939.
+As of December 31, 2018, the BCF was \$88,421.

 On June 18, 2018, the Company received cash in conjunction with a convertible promissory note and Securities Purchase Agreement dated October 18, 2017.
-The note was in the amount of in the amount of \$52,500.
+The note was in the amount of \$52,500.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of October 18, 2018 and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
-The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
-The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
-The BCF is included in additional paid in capital.
-As of September 30, 2018, the BCF was \$7,746.